asiljan/FirebaseChat/README.md

 #### Local server

-In order to receive Push notifications while app is on background you have to follow this steps:
+In order to receive Push notifications while app is in background you have to follow this steps:

 * Install Node.js
 * Run the server with `node index.js` command.